yohanesgultom/nlp-experiments/java/nlp/README.dist.md

 # Read Me (dist)

-This is a Read Me file for appassembler (zip) distribution.
+This is a Read Me file for zip distribution downloadble from [here](https://github.com/yohanesgultom/nlp-experiments/blob/master/java/nlp/dist/yohanes.nlp-dist.zip).
 Assuming you have downloaded the zip and extract it, go inside the folder to `bin` subdirectory to run commands below.

+> Commands below are for Unix system.
+For (so-non-programmer-like) Windows system please use `nlp.bat` instead of `./nlp`

 ## Name Entity Recognizer